TEXT-S&P summary: Glorious Property Holdings Ltd.

 Outlook

-The negative outlook reflects our view that Glorious’ liquidity could deteriorate if the company’s property sales slip further or it has difficulty refinancing its short-term borrowings.
+The negative outlook reflects our view that Glorious’ liquidity could further deteriorate if the company’s property sales slip or it makes limited progress in refinancing its short-term borrowings.

-We could lower the rating if Glorious’ liquidity deteriorates to “weak,” which means sources of liquidity would be less than uses over the next six to 12 months.
-This could happen if the company’s property sales are materially below our expectations or if it fails to roll over a significant amount of its borrowings.
+We may lower the rating if Glorious’ liquidity deteriorates to “weak,” which means sources of liquidity will be less than uses over the next six to 12 months.
+This could happen if the company’s property sales are lower than RMB5.0 billion in the first half of 2012, or if it fails to roll over a significant amount of its borrowings.

-We could revise the outlook to stable if Glorious improves its liquidity position.
-This could happen if the company improves its property sales, reduces short-term debt, and cautiously manages its expansion and leverage.
+We may revise the outlook to stable if Glorious improves its liquidity position.
+This could happen if the company achieves its property sales budget and cautiously manages its expansion and leverage.

 Related Criteria And Research